 A key risk for the company is, as you might have figured out, the high revenue concentration from its main customer.

 According to its 2019 annual report, this customer contributed to 94% of total revenue for the year.

 If for any reason, the customer pulls out, AEM would be hit badly.
 Having said that, the probability of this happening is low, in my opinion, as the partnership has been going on for over 18 years.

 Micro-Mechanics (Holdings) Ltd (SGX: 5DD) is involved in the designing, manufacturing, and marketing of consumables and precision tools that are used in the semiconductor industry.

-The company has a competitive advantage in that it does not have a single direct competitor providing the full range of services that it currently provides.
-This is also evidenced by its high gross profit margin and net profit margin of 53.7% and 21.5%, respectively, for its full-year ended 30 June 2019 (FY2019), which was announced two months back.
+Micro-Mechanics has a competitive advantage in that it does not have a single direct competitor providing the full range of services that it currently provides.

 Company #3: VICOM

-VICOM Limited (SGX: V01) is a provider of technical testing and inspection services largely in Singapore.
+VICOM Limited (SGX: WJP) is a provider of technical testing and inspection services largely in Singapore.
 VICOM has around 70% market share in the vehicle testing business in our city-state.

-There’s a high chance that the company will do great at least for the next few years, despite Singapore’s push for a car-lite society.
+Over the slightly longer term, there’s a high chance that the company will do great, despite Singapore’s push for a car-lite society.
 Well, you and I know that cars provide convenience and a status symbol for Singaporeans, so it would take many years for cars to become obsolete like horse carriages.

 Want More In-Depth Analysis And Discussion?